vipafattal/QuranX/README.md

 // All modules
 implementation 'com.github.vipafattal:QuranX:1.0.8'

-// Or pick what you only needs:
+// Or pick the modules you only needs:

 // Core module only.
 implementation 'com.github.vipafattal.QuranX:core:1.0.8'
 // Tajweed Processor module only.